josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🕯_Exorcising_Safeguarding_Shadows/🪞_boring_mechanisms_sensational_harms.md

 ## 🏮 Footer

-*Boring Mechanisms, Sensational Harms* is a living node of the Polaris Protocol.
+*🪞 Boring Mechanisms, Sensational Harms* is a living node of the Polaris Protocol.
 It examines how sensationalised narratives clone real harms, divert attention, and erase survivor knowledge through spectacle.

+> 📡 Cross-references:

+*Survivor authorship is sovereign.
+Containment is never neutral.*

 _Last updated: 2026-02-19_